Abdelmathin/abdelmathin/README.md

 _Transforming ideas into scalable, efficient solutions._

 Welcome to my GitHub profile!
 I'm Abdelmathin, a dedicated software engineer with extensive experience in backend development, cloud infrastructure, and AI/ML solutions.
-As a passionate problem solver and lifelong learner, I'm a proud member of the 42 Network, where I continually hone my skills and explore cutting-edge technologies.
+As a passionate problem solver and lifelong learner, I'm a proud member of the <a href="https://www.42network.org">42 Network</a>, where I continually hone my skills and explore cutting-edge technologies.

 ---